cartoonmangodev/react-boilerplate-redux-saga-hoc/Readme.md

   initialState: {
     profile: {},
   },
-  useHocHook: true /* This will help us to use hoc as a hook */,
   dontReset: {
     TEST_API /* If you pass anything on don't reset it wont reset the paricular state on setting to reset */, },